m-abdelwahab/build-smarter-chatbots-workshop/README.md

 </details>

 ## Conceptual Overview - what is RAG?

-LLMs will *always* give you an answer, but not necessarily the one you need or the correct one (this is what is known as a hallucination).
+Large Language Models (LLMs) always provide an answer, but it may not always be the correct or needed one.

 Here's an example prompt: